Documentation Index

 | PaymentIntent | A Stripe object representing the intent to collect a payment.
 Used during settlement to charge the delegated card. |

-| Off-session payment | A Stripe payment executed without the cardholder being actively present, using a previously saved payment method. |
+| Off-session payment | A PSP-side payment executed without the cardholder being actively present, using a previously saved payment method. |

-| Connected Account | A Stripe Connect account belonging to a merchant (server operator) that receives funds from settlements. |
+| Connected Account | A merchant-owned PSP account (Stripe Connected Account or Braintree OAuth-connected merchant) that receives funds from settlements. |

 | Spending Limit | The maximum amount (in cents) that can be charged against a delegation over its lifetime. |

-| VGS (Very Good Security) | A PCI-compliant proxy service used to tokenize and vault sensitive card data before it reaches the facilitator. |
+| VGS (Very Good Security) | A PCI-compliant proxy service used to tokenize and vault sensitive card data before it reaches the facilitator.
+Used for the Stripe enrollment path; the Braintree path performs equivalent in-browser tokenization via the Braintree Drop-in / hosted fields. |

 3. Extension Structure